arda-y/discord-tts/readme.md

 ### dev notes

-- will add docker support at some point
+- will add docker support at some point(added it)
-- keyword being "at some point", don't hold your breath
+- keyword being "at some point", don't hold your breath(again, added it)
-- code is highly borked, don't look at it
+- code is highly borked, don't look at it(it's slightly less borked now)
 - bot it theoretically harmless except for the fact that it can read your messages out very slowly, which is a form of torture